rrwick/Basecalling-comparison/README.md

 [Scrappie](https://github.com/nanoporetech/scrappie) is ONT's research basecaller.
 Successful developments here seem to eventually work their way into Albacore.
 I tested versions 1.0.0 and 1.1.0.

 Scrappie can be run as `scrappie events` (where it basecalls from event segmentation) or as `scrappie raw` (where it basecalls directly from the raw signal).
-For Scrappie v1.0.0, running as `scrappie events` relies on preexisting event data in the fast5s.
-For that test I used the fast5s as produced by Albacore 1.2.6 – the last Albacore version to do event segmentation.
+For Scrappie v1.0.0, running as `scrappie events` relies on pre-existing event data in the fast5s, so I used the fast5s produced by Albacore 1.2.6 – the last Albacore version to do event segmentation.
 In Scrappie v1.1.0, there are three different raw basecalling models to choose from (raw_r94, rgr_r94 and rgrgr_r94) and I tried each.

 ```
 # Scrappie v1.0.0: